gjpelletier/stepAIC/README.md

 # Example 2.
 Use Stepwise regression to analyze the diabetes data set

-We will use criterion='bic' to use BIC as the criterion.
-We will use direction='all' to search for the best model from all possible combinations of features.
+We will use the following optional arguments:

+- criterion='bic' to use BIC as the criterion
+- direction='all' to search for the best model from all possible combinations of features
+- standardize='on' to use the sklearn.processing StandardScaler to normalize the X values
+- verbose='off' to display only the final selected best model

 Running the following code:
 ```